 If a nurse is planning to provide Botox and Fillers or sclerotherapy and the doctor has no experience with them, then the doctor needs to attend the course.
 Not only does the doctor need to understand and appropriately plan the treatments, he or she cannot provide informed consent or delegate a procedure that he/she is not familiar with.

 If, on the other hand, the physician is an experienced injector, then he/she is not required to attend this course, unless of course, he/she wishes to!

 We would be happy to invite your clinic managers to register for the Business course.

 Are there any office materials provided with the course?

-Yes, Dr. Martin has spent years perfecting her charts for various treatments.
-In her effort to provide you with all the tools that you need to succeed, she has made all of her charts, FAQ information sheets, before and after pamphlets, inventory control sheets and much more available to you as part of your package in each course.
+Yes, Martin's Training Centre has spent years perfecting charts for various treatments.
+In the effort to provide you with all the tools that you need to succeed, they have made all of the charts, FAQ information sheets, before and after pamphlets, inventory control sheets and much more available to you as part of your package in each course.

 I am a doctor in Ontario – what is this about changing scope of practice?